abelsj60/my-site/app/data/the-story/story-chapter-one.md

 She smiled kindly, then knocked twice on the floor between them.
 A door opened.
 She dove in and flew out with the very thing they'd sought!
 A golden lamp, etched by purple incantations.

 "The adventure matters most," she said.
-The boy was fading fast, so she quickly read one of the lamp's spells aloud.

-"Now this is important," she said.
-"The lamp's gold will glow purple as long..."
+Then she began to read one of its spells aloud.
+"OK," she said.
+"The lamp'll glow purple as long..."
+It was too late.

-Too late.
 He was out.